 Synapse development

 Beyond the formation of long-range connectivity, we look up close at the critical moment when a synapse develops to complete the connection between two neurons.
-We have a long-term interest in the molecules that organize and coordinate the interactions across the synapse (Poulopoulos et al, Neuron, 2009; Altas et al, BioRxiv, 2022), and with our collaborators in the Blanpied lab across the street -the gurus of synapse nanostructure- we use in vivo CRISPR to tag endogenous synaptic proteins and examine their structure and function in the pre- and postsynaptic apparatuses.
+We have a long-term interest in molecules like Neuroligins that coordinate processes across the synapse (Poulopoulos et al, Neuron, 2009; Poulopoulos et al, Biochem J., 2012; Altas et al, Biol Psychiatry, 2024).
+With our collaborators in the Blanpied lab across the street -the gurus of synapse nanostructure- we use in vivo CRISPR to tag endogenous synaptic proteins and examine their structure and function in the pre- and postsynaptic apparatuses.
+And with our collaborators at the Neurosurgery Translational Therapeutics Research Group, we harness neurodevelopment into therapeutics for brain cancer.

 Mental illness and pathologies of brain wiring